hhnnhh/zeh_text_generation/README.md

 *Warning*: The following GPT-2 model was pretrained on an unknown German corpus by an [anonymous user at huggingface](https://huggingface.co/anonymous-german-nlp/german-gpt2).
 Therefore, we cannot rule out embedding biases and enabling unintended negative uses induced by the corpus.
 In addition, the German novel used for fine-tuning contains explicit language.
 When using the model, please be aware that all content used for pretraining and fine-tuning will affect the generated text.

-For an example for biased text generation see [here](https://huggingface.co/gpt2#limitations-and-bias).

 ## Installation:
-For installation see: [huggingface](https://huggingface.co/transformers/installation.html) Most models from transformers can either be based on  Tensorflow, Pytorch or both.
+For installation see: [huggingface](https://huggingface.co/transformers/installation.html)

+Most models from transformers can either be based on  Tensorflow, Pytorch or both.
 The provided GPT-2 is (currently only) based on Pytorch (November 2020).

 ## Content: